nicklafferty/craftycody/content/crafts/diy-finishing-our-deck.md

 Time to build! **Step four** is putting this thing together.
 I first laid my two spines down, put my three deck boards on top of them, and used a dowel rod to get the spacing even.
 Then, I drilled them in using two screws on each side of each board.

 Once that was done, I flipped it over and placed my legs on the outside of the spines then drilled into them and into the legs.
 I used two screws per leg.
+This was also pretty quick, thank goodness.
+This whole thing fit together well.

+**Step five** is painting.
+Easily the longest step since I wanted to make sure and cover the whole piece then had to wait for it to dry.
+When we bought the house, the deck was already painted this reddish-brown color that was very 90s.
+Typically people stain decks, but since it was already painted, and kind of shoddy that I didn't want to take the time to strip it and stain, I decided to paint it a new color.
+If we ever replace the deck, then we'll stain it.
+Or just get Trex decking and never worry about it again.